 Observing.
 Exploring.
 Creating.

 I have over a decade of experience in public policy, community planning, and environmental design.
-My work is firmly grounded in local ecology, with design solutions rooted in site analyses and context of place.
 I am intrigued at the balance between art and science, built and natural, chaos and order.
-I am passionate about creating beautiful, adaptive, and resilient landscapes that benefit people and the environment.
+I am passionate about creating beautiful, adaptive, and resilient places that benefit people and the environment.
 Driven by a sense of possibility, I follow my curiosity and dive in.

-People: public speaking, fluent Spanish, community engagement, client management, fundraising/grant writing
+P E O P L E: public speaking, fluent Spanish, community engagement, press outreach, client management, fundraising

 The Conway School (MSc., Ecological Design)